Blindness (2008 film): Plot

 A man with a handgun appoints himself "king" of his ward, and takes control of the food deliveries, first demanding the other wards' valuables, and then for the women to have sex with their men.
 In an effort to obtain necessities, several women reluctantly submit to being raped.
 One of the women is killed by her assailant, and the doctor's wife retaliates, killing the "king" with a pair of scissors.
 Independently, other raped women sneak to the dead king's ward and set it on fire, which rapidly engulfs the building, with many inmates dying in the ensuing chaos.
 The survivors who escape the building discover that the guards have abandoned their posts, and they venture out into the city.

 Society has collapsed, with the city's population reduced to an aimless, zombie-like struggle to survive.
 The doctor's wife leads her husband and a few others from their ward in search of food and shelter.
 She discovers a well-stocked basement storeroom beneath a grocery store, barely escaping with aid from her husband when the throng around her smell the fresh food she is carrying.

 The doctor and his wife invite their new "family" to their apartment, where they establish a mutually supportive long-term home.
-Then, just as suddenly as his sight had been lost, the driver – the first man to lose their sight – recovers his sight, indicating that the body had fought off the disease, and that the blindness is ultimately temporary.
+Then, just as suddenly as his sight had been lost, the driver – the first person to lose his sight – recovers his sight, indicating that the body had fought off the disease, and that the blindness is ultimately temporary.
 They celebrate and their hope is restored.